Safety in Training – Soft Pressure Points and Hard Pressure Points:

 As for sparring punches and kicks, Protective gloves are used traditionally, and sneakers are used to protect the feet.
 It is important to use boxing gloves for sparring to protect the training partners but impractical to use padding for kicks because in Pure Krav Maga you only kick with the ball of the foot or the heel.
 If you find a shoe with padding on its bottom, it will hinder your motion and balance.

-Defenses are learned prior to the sparing and it is and hands are much faster to use in the short range.
-The protective gloves also ensure training partner would not tear each other faces off with a swift motion scraping the skin.
+Defenses are learned prior to the sparring.
+Remember hands are faster to use in the short range.
+The protective gloves also ensure training partners would not tear each other faces off with a swift motion scraping the skin.

-However students should be taught to control their kicks and punches before the sparing by controlling their penetration sensing the reach of the bone after passing the skin and retracting immediately after.
+Students should be taught to control their kicks and punches before the sparring by controlling their penetration sensing the reach of the bone after passing the skin and retracting immediately after.

-This facilitate a stopping power by the shock it generates to the tissue and nerves but yet prevents serious injury.
+The safety controls for impact are done with the depth of penetration only.
+This facilitates a stopping power by the shock it generates to the tissue and nerves but yet prevents serious injury.

 Remember: An eye for an eye!
 This could happen to anyone.
 When sparing with gloves the eyes are protected, but stress should be put on the punching method to the face.
 While Krav Maga front punch is a full knockout capability punch comparing to the Boxing Jab, when sparing you should be responsible for your training partner.